NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/03_verification.md

 implementing tests.

-Testing, in the hardware world we call it "design verification", is essential to ensuring that designs fufill their intent.
+Testing, in the hardware world we call it "design verification", is essential to ensuring that designs fulfill their intent.
 The options for repairing hardware that has already been fabricated are limited.

 ---